Sayantika84/CineSense/README.md

 ## Acknowledgments

 - Streamlit for the powerful framework that made this project possible.
-- The dataset used for the movie information and similarit
+- The dataset used for the movie information and similarity calculations.